-- (A) ATTACHMENT LIFT LEVER Used to raise and lower mower or other attachments mounted to tractor. - (B) BRAKE PEDAL Used for braking the tractor and starting the engine. - (C) PARKING BRAKE Locks clutch/brake pedal into the brake position. - (D) THROTTLE CONTROL Used to control engine speed. - (E) ATTACHMENT CLUTCH SWITCH Used to engage mower blades or other attachments mounted to tractor. - (G) ROS "ON" POSITION - Allows operation of mower deck or other powered attachment while in reverse. - (H) LIGHT SWITCH Turns the headlights on and off.
+- (A) ATTACHMENT LIFT LEVER Used to raise and lower the mower or other attachments mounted to your tractor. - (B) BRAKE PEDAL Used for braking the tractor and starting the engine. - (C) PARKING BRAKE Locks clutch/brake pedal into the brake position. - (D) THROTTLE CONTROL Used to control engine speed. - (E) ATTACHMENT CLUTCH SWITCH Used to engage the mower blades or other attachments mounted to your tractor. - (F) IGNITION SWITCH Used for starting and stopping the engine. - (G) REVERSE OPERATION SYSTEM (ROS) "ON" POSITION Allows operation of mower or other powered attachment while in reverse.

-- (J) CRUISE CONTROL LEVER Used to set forward movement of tractor at desired speed without holding the forward drive pedal. - (K) FORWARD DRIVE PEDAL Used for forward movement of tractor. - (L) REVERSE DRIVE PEDAL Used for reverse movement of tractor. - (M) FREEWHEEL CONTROL Disengages transmission for pushing or slowly towing the tractor with the engine off. - (N) CHOKE CONTROL Used when starting a cold engine. - (P) SERVICE MINDER/HOUR METER Indicates when service is required for the engine and mower.
+- (H) LIGHT SWITCH Turns the headlights on and off. - (J) CRUISE CONTROL LEVER Used to set forward movement of tractor at desired speed without holding the forward drive pedal. - (K) FORWARD DRIVE PEDAL Used for forward movement of tractor. - (L) REVERSE DRIVE PEDAL Used for reverse movement of tractor. - (M) FREEWHEEL CONTROL Disengages transmission for pushing or slowly towing the tractor with the engine off. - (N) CHOKE CONTROL Used when starting a cold engine. - (P) SERVICE MINDER/HOUR METER Indicates when service is required for the engine and mower.